bobdavies2000/OpenCVB/README.md

 the sense that clicking on any entry in the view will show one of 2 different outputs in the main OpenCVB form: 1) the output of the clicked algorithm’s “standalone” run; or 2) the output of the currently running algorithm.
-The objective is to show and understand the intermediate stages of the different algorithms that comprise the current one that is running.
+The objective is to show and understand the intermediate stages of compound algorithms while running.
 All output will show up in OpenCVB’s main form in the bottom 2 images.

 VTK Support
 ===========